 - Supporting family-owned businesses for four generations

-- 362 supermarkets — ShopRite, Price Rite Marketplace, The Fresh Grocer, Dearborn Market, Gourmet Garage and Fairway Market
+- Hundreds of supermarkets — ShopRite, Price Rite Marketplace, The Fresh Grocer, Dearborn Market, Gourmet Garage and Fairway Market

 - Stores throughout New Jersey, New York, Connecticut,